Stay Connected with CECH

 Graduates of the early childhood education program are prepared to teach in a variety of settings.
-In public or private schools, they may teach kindergarten or the first, second and third grades, including young children with mild to moderate disabilities.
-They may also teach in preschools, Head Start programs, child-care centers or related programs.
+In public or private schools, they may teach kindergarten or grades 1-5, They may also teach in preschools, Head Start programs, child-care centers or related programs.

 Minoring in Early Childhood Education

 The early childhood education and development minor offers students the opportunity to develop an understanding of how children develop from birth to age five.
 Students will get an introductory experience with early child care and infant and toddler care.
 The minor provides students with knowledge about developmental concerns with young children and how to best work with the families of children.
 Student will be introduced to the concept of play as an important part of a child’s early learning and development.
 Students will also learn about the basics of developing creative instructional environments for young children.
 The required courses provide students with a beginning overview of child development and components of early learning environments.